espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Thoughtful Gift.md

 # Thoughtful Gift
 ![[systems-pf2e-icons-spells-thoughtful-gift.webp|150]]

 You teleport one object of light or negligible Bulk held in your hand to the target.
 The object appears instantly in the target's hand, if they have a free hand, or at their feet if they don't.
 The target knows what object you are attempting to send them.
-If the target is [[Unconscious]] or refuses to accept your gift, or if the spell would teleport a creature (even if the creature is inside an extradimensional container), the spell fails.
+If the target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Unconscious]] or refuses to accept your gift, or if the spell would teleport a creature (even if the creature is inside an extradimensional container), the spell fails.

 * * *